Those are a few of my least favourite things.

+The most Susan will pay in is €22,068.
 The minimum this policy will payout is €50,000

 The policy also has a medical-free conversion option.

-For the final time, for those of you down the back, for a benefit that will cost a maximum of €22,068 over 20 years, this is what could happen
+For the final time, for those of you down the back, for a benefit that will cost a maximum of €22,068 over 20 years, this is what could happen.

 €75,000 Life cover + €25,000 whole of life benefit pays out = €100,000 per person.
-If both die within the 20 years, €200,000 pays out.
+If both die within 20 years, €200,000 pays out.

 Both survive past 2038, the life cover of €75,000 no longer applies, but the whole of life benefit of €25,000 continues on Susan and her husband for free.
-On their eventual deaths, €50,000 will pay out (€25,000 for Susan and €25,000 for her hubbie)
+On their eventual deaths, €50,000 will payout (€25,000 for Susan and €25,000 for her hubby)

-In a nutshell – the maximum they will pay in is €22,068, but if they keep the policy for the 20 years, it will pay out a minimum of €50,000
+Ok, one last time – the maximum they will pay in is €22,068, but if they keep the policy for the 20 years, it will pay out a minimum of €50,000.

 You have to stick with this insurer and pay the premiums for the term of your policy.

-Not if you structure it like Susan, in fact it pays for itself.
+Not if you structure it like Susan.
+In fact, it pays for itself.

 lion.ie | making life insurance easier

-Have a nose through our free guidesView our guides
+Have a nose through our free life insurance guidesView our guides